openebs-archive/openebs-docs/README.md

 ### How OpenEBS-docs get published?

-The following procedure lists the tasks from the time you select an issue to publishing the document:
+The following procedure lists the tasks from the time you select an issue to publish the document:

 1. Go through the [issues](https://github.com/openebs/openebs-docs/issues/), and select an issue you want to work on.